16 digital tools for people who want to understand and shape customer experience

 Mobile ethnography tools

-Mobile ethnography and research sits at the core of service design as it helps people to gain essential insights and form an understanding of their customers' lives.
+Mobile ethnography and research sits at the core of CX management as it helps people to gain essential insights and form an understanding of their customers' lives.
 Ethnographic research is the study of people's behaviour and interactions within their own environment and context.
 Using methods such as face-to-face interviews, diary studies and observations you are able to build a picture of peoples lives and construct accurate narratives about their behaviour.

 Mobile ethnography is how this study is translated into the digital world and how you are able to then study behaviour though digital channels.
 Given the way in which mobile technology has integrated with our existence, it should come as no big surprise (we're looking at you facebook) that this is an area that can be leveraged to gain great insights into people's behaviour and context.
 Of course, we also aspire to promote research that is consensual, respectful and an honest exchange of value.